cms-opendata-workshop/workshop2022-lesson-cpp-root-python/_episodes/07-uproot.md

 > ## Download the file?
 > If too many people are trying to open the same file, it may be easier to download the file
 > to your laptop.
-> If you are doing this lesson on a Mac or Linux computer, you have the option to simply execute the following command in the terminal.
+> You can execute the following command in the bash terminal.
 >
 > ~~~
 > curl http://opendata.cern.ch/record/12361/files/SMHiggsToZZTo4L.root --output SMHiggsToZZTo4L.root